Rate this article 4.90909090909090951 based on 11 reviews

 FAQ on Dutch foundations

-The Dutch legislation is quite extensive; however, this country attracts many individuals and companies interested in setting up foundations.
+The Dutch legislation is quite extensive; however, this country attracts many individuals and companies interested in setting up foundations (stichting) in the Netherlands.
 The options under which a foundation can be created raise a lot of questions among those interested in them and our local consultants have answered some of these questions below:

 1. Can I open a foundation in the Netherland if I am a foreigner?